simontreanor/FSharp.Finance.Personal/docs/index.md

 # F# Finance - Personal

-FSharp.Finance.Personal is a set of functions for calculating Annual Percentage Rates (APRs) and amortisation schedules on products such as personal loans, mortgages, etc.
+FSharp.Finance.Personal is a set of functions for calculating Annual Percentage Rates (APRs) and amortisation schedules for products such as personal loans, mortgages, etc.

 ## APRs